coderaiser/estree-to-babel/README.md

 - `StringLiteral`, `NumericLiteral`, `NullLiteral`, `RegExpLiteral`, `BooleanLiteral` instead of `Literal`;
 - `ClassMethod` instead of `MethodDefinition`;
 - `ClassPrivateMethod`
+- Convert 'use strict' Literal into `Directive` and put into `program.body.directives`
 - etc...

 `estree-to-babel` aims to smooth this differences.